New theoretical Fe II templates for bright quasars: Results

 \subsection{The effect of metallicity}

-To investigate the effect of metallicity on Fe II emission, we rebuild our models for abundances equal to 2, 5, 7, 10, and 20 times solar abundances, with a fixed microturbulence velocity of 20 km/s.
+To investigate the effect of metallicity on Fe II emission, we rebuild our models for abundances equal to 2, 5, and 10 times solar abundances, with a fixed microturbulence velocity of 100 km/s.
 We plot contours for the ratios estimated in the previous sections in Figures \ref{fig:vary_Z_uv_optical_fe2_ratio}-\ref{fig:vary_Z_fe2_hbeta_ratio} for various abundances.
 The values of these ratios at two arbitrary positions are given in Table \ref{tab:metallicity_effects} to quantify their variations with abundances.

 The UV Fe II to optical Fe II contours, shown in Figure \ref{fig:vary_Z_uv_optical_fe2_ratio}, exhibit marginal changes with abundances.
-The ratio decreases with increasing abundance at ($\log \Phi_{\rm H}, \log n_{\rm H})$=(20.5,12), however at no such trend is seen at lower incident flux, and lower density ($\log \Phi_{\rm H}, \log n_{\rm H})$=(18,10). \cite{verner2003} investigated the effect of varying abundance on the ratio of UV Fe II to optical Fe II and found that the ratio decreases from 8 to 5.6 when abundance increases from solar to 10 times solar abundance for $\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 20.5, \log n_{\rm H}\, (\rm cm^{-3}) = 9.5$ and a microturbulence velocity of 1 km/s.
+The ratio decreases with increasing abundance at ($\log \Phi_{\rm H}, \log n_{\rm H})$=(20.5,12), however, no such trend is seen at lower incident flux, and lower density ($\log \Phi_{\rm H}, \log n_{\rm H})$=(18,10). \cite{verner2003} investigated the effect of varying abundance on the ratio of UV Fe II to optical Fe II and found that the ratio decreases from 8 to 5.6 when abundance increases from solar to 10 times solar abundance for $\log \Phi_{\rm H}\,(\rm cm^{-2} s^{-1}) = 20.5, \log n_{\rm H}\, (\rm cm^{-3}) = 9.5$ and a microturbulence velocity of 1 km/s.
 They concluded that the optical Fe II emission increases more than the UV Fe II emission when the abundance increases which is supported by the findings from \citet{panda2019_WC}.

-Figure \ref{fig:vary_Z_red_blue_ratio} shows the contours for the ratio of UV wings, whereas Figure \ref{fig:vary_Z_red_blue_ratio_hbeta} shows those of optical wings.
+Figure \ref{fig:vary_Z_red_blue_ratio} shows the contours for the ratio of UV wings, whereas Figure \ref{fig:vary_Z_red_blue_ratio_hbeta} shows those of optical blends.
 As seen from the Figures and Table \ref{tab:metallicity_effects}, both ratios are essentially unaffected by the abundance.

 The contours for R$_{\rm FeII}$ are plotted in Figure \ref{fig:vary_Z_fe2_hbeta_ratio} which shows small variations with abundance.
-The ratio increases with increasing abundance at high ionization flux and high density ($\log \Phi_{\rm H}, \log n_{\rm H})$=(20.5,12), but no such trend is seen at ($\log \Phi_{\rm H}, \log n_{\rm H})$=(18,10).
+The ratio increases with increasing abundance at high ionizing photon flux and high density ($\log \Phi_{\rm H}, \log n_{\rm H})$=(20.5,12), but no such trend is seen at ($\log \Phi_{\rm H}, \log n_{\rm H})$=(18,10).